whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

         zfs, 0.7.1, 3.10.0-693.2.2.el7_lustre.x86_64, x86_64: installed
         ```

-    1. Load the Lustre\* kernel modules to verify that the software has installed correctly:
+    1. Load the Lustre\* and ZFS kernel modules to verify that the software has installed correctly:

         ```bash
         modprobe -v zfs